|

 HU title [suffix]

-Set an unnumbered section heading with title and, as a GNU
+Set an unnumbered section heading with title and, as a

-no heading number is output; see H.
+register Hu, but no heading mark is output; see H.

 I [italic-text [previous-font-text]] ...